What time does my son/daughter need to be in school?

 All students must arrive to school and all lessons on time.

-- If a student is marked as late twice in a week to school or lessons then they will be placed in a C2 detention which takes place Monday-Friday between 2.55pm and 3.35pm.
+- If a student is marked as late twice in a week to school or lessons then they will be placed in a C3 detention, which takes place Monday-Friday between 2.55pm and 4.15pm.

-What should my son/daughter do if they arrive late to school before the end of registration?
+What should my son/daughter do if they arrive late to school but before the end of the tutorial session?

-Students must go to their tutor room where students will be marked in late by their tutor.
-On the Borrington Site students will need to enter via the reception as the student entrance will be closed.
+If students arrive after 8.40am but before 9.00am, they must go to their tutor room where they will be marked as being late by their tutor.
+On the Borrington Site students will need to enter via the reception as the student entrance will be locked.

-What should my son/daughter do if they arrive late to school after registration?
+What should my son/daughter do if they arrive late to school after 8.40am?

 What do I do when my son/daughter returns to school after an illness?